 Additionally, Subaru was able to take advantage of the new Forester's greater overall height by packaging more of the all-wheel-drive system under the interior floor, resulting in less driveline intrusion and more passenger foot space.
 Cargo room, already a strong suit of the last model, is also up - fold down the rear seats, and the Forester offers an impressive 74.6 cubic inches of space, a gain of six cubes.

 Up front, the Forester's interior is marked by a dashboard that's quite similar to that of Subaru's Impreza model.
 It's more restrained than the swoopy, flowing unit found in the old Forester, and material quality is now up to class-competitive levels thanks to better-grained plastics and more soft-touch materials.
 Climate and entertainment controls remain well-placed and user-friendly.

 Navigation-equipped Forester models benefit from Subaru's new Starlink infotainment system, which feature smartphone app integration through the display screen in the center stack.
-At launch, Starlink will only support the Aha app, which provides access to tens of thousands of stations of Web-based content like Slacker, MOG and Rhapsody.
-However, more apps and services are on the way.

 More Efficiency, Improved All-Wheel-Drive System